jfsicilia/obsidian-file-manager/README.md

 # File Manager Plugin for Obsidian

 This plugin enhances the Obsidian File Explorer by adding essential file management features.
-It introduces several new commands when the `File Explorer` panel is focused, allowing users to bind hotkeys to these operations.
+It introduces several new commands to interact with the `File Explorer`, allowing users to bind hotkeys to these operations.
 The goal is to enable complete file management within Obsidian using only the keyboard.

 ## Features

+-   **Open with**: Open file/folders with custom commands.
+-   **Go to file/folder**: Find and focus on a file/folder in the file explorer.
 -   **Create subfolder**: Create a subfolder of current folder.
 -   **Create folder**: Create sibling folder.
--   **Create note**: Create note in current folder.
+-   **Create note**: Create empty note in current folder.
 -   **Duplicate**: Duplicate file/folder.
 -   **Move**: Move selected files/folders to existing location.
 -   **Copy**: Copy selected files/folders to existing location.
 -   **Copy, Cut and Paste**: Copy or cut selected files/folders to clipboard and paste from it.
+-   **Clear Clipboard**: Clear clipboard.
 -   **Toggle Selection**: Toggle selection of file/folder.
 -   **Select All**: Select all files/folders.
--   **Deselect All**: Clear selection
 -   **Invert Selection**: Invert the current selection.
+-   **Deselect All**: Clear selection.
 -   **Rename**: Rename file/folder.

-### Conflict Resolution
+### Copy/Move Conflict Resolution

 When a file conflict arises, you can either be prompted to choose a resolution or apply a predefined method: